ATARI ONLINE PRIVACY STATEMENT

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

-If you are under 13 years of age, then please do not use or access the Website at any time or in any manner.
+If you are under 13 years of age, then please do not use or access the Website, games or applications, at any time or in any manner.
 Protecting the privacy of young children is especially important.
 For that reason, we do not knowingly collect or maintain personally identifiable information from persons under 13 years-of-age.
-If we learn that personally-identifiable information of persons less than 13-years-of-age has been collected on or through the Website, then we will take the appropriate steps to delete this information.
+If we learn that personally-identifiable information of persons less than 13-years-of-age has been collected on or through the Website, game or application, then we will take the appropriate steps to delete this information.
 If you are the parent or legal guardian of a child under 13 who has provided us with personally identifiable information, then please contact us at to have that information deleted.

 State-based Privacy Laws